Norwegian Media Authority: History

 The new authority was located in Fredrikstad from 20 March 2006, where the Mass Media Authority already was located, but in a new building.

 In 2003, the agency was moved from Oslo to Fredrikstad from 20 March 2006, where the Mass Media Authority had been located.
-This was a program along with six other directorates and inspectorates which were move out of Oslo, which had been initialized by Victor Norman, Minister of Government Administration and Reform of the Conservative Party.
+This was a program along with six other directorates and inspectorates which were moved out of Oslo, which had been initialized by Victor Norman, Minister of Government Administration and Reform of the Conservative Party.
 It cost 729 million Norwegian krone (NOK) to move the seven agencies.
 An official report from 2009 concluded that the agencies had lost 75 to 90% of their employees, mostly those with long seniority, and that for a while critical functions for society were dysfunctional.
 No costs reductions had been made, there was no significant impact on the target area, and there was little impact on the communication between the agencies and the ministries.
 In a 2010 report, Professor Jarle Trondal concluded that none of the agencies had become more independent after the move, despite this being one of the main arguments from the minister.
 Norman successor, Heidi Grande Røys of the Socialist Left Party, stated that the moving had had an important symbolic effect on the target areas, and that she did not see the lack of advantages as a reason to not move similar agencies later.

 The first director of the agency was Tom Thoresen, who was succeeded in 2017 by Mari Velsand.